The funeral parlor from The Wire

 During one of his meetings, Stringer Bell explains that "the game" isn't about holding street corners anymore.

-In his mind, it's about "the product."
-The organization can make more money and draw far less attention by simply supplying the competition with their package:
+Instead, it's about "the product."
+The organization can make more money and draw far less attention to itself by supplying the competition with its package:

 "Territory ain't sh*t.
 Especially when you consider it's the fight for the territory that be bringing the bodies, and the bodies that bring the police."

 However, Stringer's dealers are set in their ways.
-They care more about their pride and reputation than the organization's profits.
+They care more about their pride and reputation than the organization's profit margins.

 "Do the chair know we gonna look like some punk ass bitches out there?"

-The mood towards Stringer's new vision is summed up by Poot, who raises his hand and says:
+Poot sums up the mood towards Stringer's new vision by raising his hand and saying:

 "Do the chair know we gonna look like some punk ass bitches out there?"

-At that point, Stringer erupts in anger and tells them that they need to start thinking like grown men instead of gangsters off the street corner.
+This infuriates Stringer, who tells them that they need to start thinking like grown men instead of gangsters on a street corner.

 This location belongs to the following categories: